-I certify that the financial statements set out on pages 17 to 80 present a true and fair view of the financial position of North Yorkshire Police, Fire and Crime Commissioner (Fire and Rescue Authority) as at 31st March 2021 and its income and expenditure for the year then ended.
+I certify that the financial statements set out on pages 19 to 81 present a true and fair view of the financial position of North Yorkshire Police, Fire and Crime Commissioner (Fire and Rescue Authority) as at 31st March 2021 and its income and expenditure for the year then ended.

-Signed: M. Porter Date: 6th July 2022

-M Porter

-Chief Finance Officer for the Police, Fi re & Crime Commissioner for North Yorkshire

-The Statement of Accounts was approved by Police, Fire and Crime Commissioner for North Yorkshire
+Signed: M. Popler Date: 28/07/2021 J M Porter Chief Finance Officer for the Po lice, Fire & Crime Commissioner for North Yor kshire The Sta Yorkshi • • ed by Police, Fire and Crime Commissioner for North Signed: P Allott Date: Police, Fire & Crime Commissio oner for North Yorkshire

-Signed: Date: 6th July 2022

-Z Metcalfe

-Police, Fire & Crime Commissioner for North Yorkshire